 We’re also keen to have a bit more community-based entertainment away from the TV, and activities for kids which develop skills that a computer game can’t.

-We organise programmes of film showings or talks in the spring and the autumn, which are free to attend.
+In a normal year we organise programmes of film showings or talks in the spring and the autumn, which are free to attend.
 Refreshments are provided and there’s usually an opportunity for discussion.
-Please see the website for any forthcoming events.
+The website advertises forthcoming events.

 We organise visits to sites which are being developed by people with an interest in permaculture.
 The best way to find out about these is to join our mailing list.